Trump says US may need to hit Iran again

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, May 19 - U.S. President Donald Trump said on Tuesday that the United States may need to hit Iran again and he was only an hour away from deciding on a strike before he postponed the attack.
+WASHINGTON - US President Donald Trump said on May 19 that the United States may need to hit Iran again and he was only an hour away from deciding on a strike before he postponed the attack.

-Trump said Iran's leaders are begging to make a deal, but a new U.S. attack would happen in the coming days if a deal is not reached.
+Mr Trump said Iran’s leaders are begging to make a deal, but a new US attack would happen in the coming days if a deal is not reached.

 “Well, I mean, I’m saying two or three days, maybe Friday, Saturday, Sunday, something, maybe early next week, a limited period of time, because we can’t let them have a new nuclear weapon.”
 REUTERS